sunericd/SpatialAgingClock/README.md

 ### Deploying spatial aging clocks on a dataset

 Next, we can generated predicted ages with the spatial aging clocks using the `get_predictions()` command.
-If there are missing genes in the dataset, you can specify the imputation method using the `fill_missing` parameter (options are "mean" and "spage").
+If there are missing genes in the dataset, you can specify the imputation method using the `fill_missing` parameter (options are `"mean"` and `"spage"` with the `"spage"` option currently being under development since it relies on the training dataset).
+If you would like to impute missing gene expression with an alternative method, this can be done by modifying the AnnData with these imputed values before running `get_predictions()`.

 Note that the predicted ages will be returned as the output dataframe but will also be saved in the Anndata object under `.obs.predicted_age` if `add_in_place` is True (default).